 Roundup Lawsuit 2025 - Latest News and Updates

-Current Roundup litigation figures show 4,414 cases remain in the MDL as of March 3, 2025, with no recent additions.
-This stagnation reflects widespread settlements and the shift of unresolved lawsuits to state court systems.
+In April 2025, the Roundup cancer MDL added just one lawsuit for a total of 4,415 pending cases.
 Altogether, approximately 170,000 lawsuits had been filed against Bayer over Roundup, with around 100,000 cases settling for a total of $11 billion.
 New lawsuits are expected to emerge during 2025.

 Monsanto, now owned by Bayer, has recently appealed a $175 million jury verdict awarded to Ernest Caranci, who alleged Roundup caused his cancer.
 The appeal, filed in the Pennsylvania Superior Court, challenges the jury’s decision, citing court misconduct and a lack of scientific basis.
 The outcome of this appeal is pending, with a decision expected later in 2025.